casantosmu/spain-weather-api/README.md

 ## Documentation

-API documentation for the Spanish Weather API is written in OpenAPI 3 format and is available at /v1/docs.
+API documentation for the Spanish Weather API is written in OpenAPI 3 format and is available at api/v1/docs.
 The documentation is validated using Spectral, a tool for enforcing API design rules and best practices.

+## Usage

+The API can be accessed at: [spain-weather.casantosmu.com](https://spain-weather.casantosmu.com/api/v1)